Want to help out or contribute?

 2. Or setting YAML options in either the project-level _quarto.yml file (we will cover this in Chapter 9) or at the file-level in the YAML header.

 For right now, we will do the file-level YAML settings.
-Open the doc/lesson.qmd file and go to the top of the file.
+Open the doc/learning.qmd file and go to the top of the file.
 Right below the last ---, create a new line above it and paste this code in:

 markdown: